 The Path to Precision Medicine

 Every step you take towards delivering personalized healthcare is valuable.
-Orion Health’s end-to-end solution, built on our Amadeus platform, with integrated real-time analytics, care coordination and patient engagement applications, will future proof your journey.
+Orion Health’s end-to-end unified healthcare solution, with integrated real-time analytics, care coordination and patient engagement applications, will future proof your journey.
 From interoperability, to population health management, and precision medicine – Orion Health has the products and services to help you navigate your path through the shifting sands of the US healthcare paradigm.

 Consequently, we have devised what we believe are the seven key stages in the journey to precision medicine – the seven “A’s”, as outlined below: